Magnetic-Field Induced Deformation in Hybrid Stars: NS Structure

+The maintenance of the divergenceless constraint ($\nabla.
+B = 0$) is one of the most difficult problems in the evolution of the relativistic magnetic field equations.
+Since the LORENE library solves the coupled Einstein-Maxwell field equations allowing for stable magnetized stars, the divergenceless constraint is preserved implying the no-monopole constraint.\\

-By assuming a poloidal magnetic field distribution, the numerical code solves the coupled Einstein-Maxwell field equations to identify stable and stationary magnetised configurations of stars.
-The Maximal-Slicing-Quasi-Isotropic (MSQI) metric is employed for polar spherical symmetry, which allows stars to deform by letting the metric potentials rely on the radial $r$ and angular coordinates $\theta$ with respect to the magnetic axis.
-By employing this approach, the field is produced self-consistently by a macroscopic current, which is a function of the stellar radius, angle $\theta$ with respect to symmetry axis, and dipole magnetic moment $\mu$ for each equation of state.
+The maximal-slicing-quasi-isotropic (MSQI) metric is employed for polar spherical symmetry, which allows stars to deform by letting the metric potentials rely on the radial $r$ and angular coordinates $\theta$ with respect to the magnetic axis.
+By employing this approach, the field is produced self-consistently by a macroscopic current, which is a function of the stellar radius, angle $\theta$ with respect to the symmetry axis, and dipole magnetic moment $\mu$ for each EoS.
 This allows one to control the strength of the magnetic field throughout the star either by the magnetic dipole moment $\mu$ or the dimensionless current function $f_0$.
 In this work, we vary the former.